We may earn a commission when you buy through links in our articles. Learn more.

 What are the best brain training games?
-The fact that question has me scratching my noggin doesn’t bode well, but I’m not one to back away from a challenge, so I’m ready to dive into every brain training game I can get my hands on for Nintendo Switch and mobile.
+The fact that question has me scratching my noggin doesn’t bode well, but I’m not one to back away from a challenge, so I’m ready to dive into every brain training game I can get my hands on for Nintendo Switch, PC handhelds, and mobile.
 Some might make me feel so intelligent that I think I’m Albert Einstein, while others leave me with a blank expression and a sizzling brain.

 Before we go any further, we have some other guides for you to check out.
 If it’s not the challenge of brain teasers but the hardship of a perilous adventure, our Castlevania games, Mega Man games, and Tomb Raider games articles have some great suggestions.
 Or, if the idea of anything difficult in any shape or form is a big no-no for you, go and chill with our list of the best games like Stardew Valley.

-Here are the best brain training games on Switch and mobile:
+Here are the best brain training games:

-Wordle – mobile
+Wordle

 Let’s start with a simple one that every single one of you likely knows about at this point.
 Wordle took the internet by storm following its release in 2021, and it continues to fascinate players to this day, offering a daily brain teaser that either makes you feel like a genius or like you need to return to school.